10 Best Thru-Hiking Tents

 What are the best tents for thru-hiking?
-The first major option is choosing between a tent which comes with tent poles or a trekking-pole tent.
+The first major option is choosing between a tent that comes with tent poles or a trekking-pole tent.
 Tents that have their own tent poles are usually easier to set up than trekking pole tents but often weigh more.
 Trekking pole tents utilize your trekking poles for the structure of the shelter, and are often single-wall, which means increased condensation.
-That said, there are plenty of shelters that mix and match styles, and we’ve done our best to mention the details in each listing.
+That said, there are plenty of hybrid shelters that mix and match the two as well.

 Your best thru-hiking tent is the one that matches your hiking style.
 If you’re not an ultralight hiker, you probably won’t be happy with a minimalist tarp.
 Conversely, if you have a sub-10-pound base weight, chances are you aren’t carrying a freestanding two-person freestanding tent.
-Here are our top picks (in no particular order) for the best thru-hiking tents to fit a variety of thru-hiking styles and preferences.
+Here are our top picks for the best thru-hiking tents to fit a variety of thru-hiking styles and preferences.

 1. Big Agnes Copper Spur HV UL2